WazapIO/client-csharp/docs/MessageSendingApi.md

 ## InstancesInstanceKeySendPollPost

-> MainAPIResponse InstancesInstanceKeySendPollPost (string instanceKey, StructsPollMessagePayload data)
+> APIResponse InstancesInstanceKeySendPollPost (string instanceKey, PollMessagePayload data)

-Send a Poll message with media.
+Send a Poll message.

-Sends an interactive poll message with a media header to the given user.
+Sends an interactive poll message to the given user.
 The poll message is a new feature that is currently in beta.

 ### Example